gowtham66866/EVA4_Assignment15_Final/README.md

 https://drive.google.com/drive/folders/1V6s_9cGmQVQWmNEGTe79--I2sZ5oacej

 # II.
-Training is as follos:
+Training is as follows:

 The main components of training are shown in following diagram: